 There’s no room in our hyper-digital economy for digital marketing mistakes.
-Today, your competition is not only the brands you already know but also new companies who know how to maneuver in the digital-first ecosystem.
-When you have a small marketing budget and no digital marketing team, you need to do everything possible to leverage your investment in the online space.
+Today, your competition is the brands you already know and new companies who know how to maneuver in the digital-first ecosystem.
+You need to do everything possible to leverage your investment in the online space when you have a small marketing budget and no digital marketing team.

-The best way to up your marketing game is to get rid of these five digital marketing mistakes.
+The best way to up your marketing game is to eliminate these five digital marketing mistakes.

 No Digital Marketing Strategy